WHAT IS PICARIDIN INSECT REPELLENT?

 BODY-WORN REPELLENT | Picaridin is a synthetic compound derived from the natural compound piperine, found in the group of plants used to produce black pepper.
 It was developed in the 1980s by German Scientists looking for a safer, yet equally effective alternative to DEET.
 Unlike DEET, Picaridin Insect Repellent can be safely applied to the skin, and does not damage clothing or gear.

-Picaridin vs DEET and Oil of Lemon Eucalyptus
+Picaridin vs DEET vs Oil of Lemon Eucalyptus

 BODY-WORN INSECT REPELLENT